TigerVNC/tigervnc/README.txt

 All versions of TigerVNC contain the following programs:

-  vncviewer - this is the cross-platform TigerVNC Viewer, written using FLTK.
+  vncviewer - the cross-platform TigerVNC Viewer, written using FLTK.
-              It connects to a VNC server and allows you to interact with the remote desktop being displayed by the VNC server.
+              vncviewer connects to a VNC server and allows you to interact with the remote desktop being displayed by the VNC server.
 The VNC server can be running on a Windows or a Unix/Linux machine.

 Windows-Specific